University Catalog 2024-2025

 PHYS 1210 Introductory Physics I (4)

 A non-calculus course in classical physics stressing the fundamental physical laws.
 Newtonian mechanics, oscillations, and classical waves normally are treated in 1210.
 A weekly laboratory is included; the laboratory includes a review of techniques of problem solving, as well as experiments in classical physics.
-Not open for credit to students who have completed 1310.
+PHYS 1210 is mutually exclusive with PHYS 1310.
+Students may receive credit for only one of PHYS 1210 or PHYS 1310 in the undergraduate degree.
 Does not count towards the B.S.
 Physics or B.S.E.
 Engineering Physics degrees.
-Corequisite(s): PHYS 1211.

 Corequisite(s): PHYS 1211.